Washington gridlock butt of Obama jokes at White House correspondents' dinner

-WASHINGTON (Reuters) - U.S. President Barack Obama poked fun at himself and what he called a hard year but aimed his most caustic humor at Washington gridlock when political and media luminaries gathered at the annual White House Correspondents’ Association dinner.
+WASHINGTON, May 3 (Reuters) - President Barack Obama poked fun at himself and what he called a hard year but aimed his most caustic humor at Washington gridlock on Saturday when the political and media elites gathered at the annual White House Correspondents’ Association dinner.

 “In 2008 my slogan was, ‘Yes we can.’
-In 2013, it was control-alt-delete,” Obama joked to a Saturday night audience also studded with film and television stars.
+In 2013, it was control-alt-delete,” Obama joked to an audience also studded with film and television stars.

-“At one point, things got so bad the 47 percent called Mitt Romney to apologize,” he said, referring to a 2012 presidential campaign gaffe in which the Republican candidate said, in comments that were secretly taped, that 47 percent of Americans have become reliant on government handouts.
+“At one point, things got so bad the 47 percent called Mitt Romney to apologize,” he said, referring to 2012 presidential campaign scandal in which the Republican candidate was secretly taped saying that 47 percent of Americans have become reliant on government handouts.

 More than 2,000 guests packed the ballroom of the Washington Hilton, where the capital’s political and media worlds collide every year in lubricated goodwill punctuated by a long dash of glamour on loan from Hollywood.
 The association marked its 100th year this year.